 Beloved for its aesthetic beauty and exceptionally high quality, Georgian furniture is arguably the most sought-after and enduring furniture in British history.
 At M.S.
-Rau, we offer a number of stunning Georgian masterpieces (including furniture) in our collection.
+Rau, we offer a number of stunning Georgian masterpieces (including furniture) in our collection that feature many of the Georgian style furniture characteristics.
+If you're curious about how to identify antique tables and furniture, our resource center can help you make sure you know how to tell an authentic antique furniture piece from a fake.
 To learn more about this 18th century furniture style, read on below.

 THE GEORGIAN ERA

-As the exquisite predecessor to the Victorian era, the Georgian Era (1714-1830) is a period of British history marked by the reigns of George I, George II, George III, and George IV, the first four Hanoverian kings of Great Britain.
-Romantic style Victorian era antiques are among some of our most requested pieces of fine antique jewelry.
+As the exquisite predecessor to the Victorian era and Victorian furniture, the Georgian Era (1714-1830), is a period of British history marked by the reigns of George I, George II, George III, and George IV, the first four Hanoverian kings of Great Britain.
+Romantic style Victorian era antiques are among some of our most requested pieces of fine jewelry for sale.
 A period of peace and prosperity spanning over a century, the Georgian period saw a great increase in innovation, an expansion of the already powerful British Empire, and a flowering of literary and visual arts and architecture.

 STYLISTIC EVOLUTION OF GEORGIAN FURNITURE

-Two factors heavily influenced the stylistic evolution seen in Georgian furniture design during this era: a renewed interest in ancient Greek and Roman art and architecture and the importation and popularization of mahogany.
+Two factors heavily influenced the stylistic evolution seen in Georgian furniture design, Georgian art, and Georgian architecture during this era: a renewed interest in ancient Greek and Roman art and architecture and the importation and popularization of mahogany.

 The influence of classical antiquity is most evident in the Palladian furniture style (sometimes called Georgian Palladian) of the early to mid-Georgian era.
 The luxurious style of Palladian furniture, often massive in scale and extravagantly gilded with cabriole legs, was intended to furnish England’s country homes, mansions, and palaces.
-This style was popularized primarily by the designs of furniture maker William Kent.
+From a dining table to a dining chair, this style was popularized primarily by the designs of furniture maker William Kent.
 It is highly likely that the growing number of young wealthy Englishmen traveling to Italy for a Grand Tour ultimately led to the incorporation of classic Greek and Roman elements into a new English furniture design of the period.

 Urbanization and societal changes also influenced (although to a lesser degree) Georgian style furniture.
 For example, in previous centuries, tables and chairs (especially dining room chairs) were pushed back against the wall when not in use.
-Therefore, the backs of chairs were typically quite plain—people would no more pay for hidden decoration than as they would now!
-However, in the 18th century during the early Georgian period, life became less formal, and permanent sitting areas became fixtures in the home.
-In response to this development, the backs of Georgian chairs began to feature intricate carving and inlay, making them appear beautiful when viewed from any angle.
-The elaborate carving and detailing design of Georgian furniture pieces completely transformed English furniture and brought forth a new interior design style that exudes fine elegance.
+Therefore, the backs of chairs were typically quite plain—people would no more pay for hidden decoration than they would now!
+However, in the 18th century, during the early Georgian period, life became less formal, and permanent sitting areas became fixtures in the home.
+In response to this development, the backs of a typical Georgian chair began to feature intricate carving and inlay, making the piece appear beautiful when viewed from any angle.
+The elaborate carving and detailing design of Georgian furniture pieces and historical chairs completely transformed English furniture and brought forth a new interior design style that exudes fine elegance.

 INFLUENTIAL CABINETMAKERS: KENT, CHIPPENDALE, HEPPLEWHITE, & SHERATON